BigWigsMods/LittleWigs/README.txt

 Shadow Labyrinth
  :: Murmur - Warns for Sonic Boom
            - Several options for Murmur's Touch (similar to Baron Geddon's Bomb)

+The Black Morass
+ :: Portal Timers and warnings
+ :: Temporus - Warns for Hasten
+ :: Aeonus - Warns for Frenzy

 The Shattered Halls
  :: Warchief Kargath Bladefist - Warns for Blade Dance